 Rural Users Only Go Online During Peak Hours

 Your peak hours might be completely different from those of Bob down the street.
 The same applies if you live in the countryside and your nearest neighbour is a few clicks up the winding road.
 Folks are online more frequently for longer in all types of environments, from sleepy little towns and bustling cities to remote rural areas.
 Some work from home, attend virtual college classes or regularly need to keep an eye on loved ones in COVID-19 hotspots.
 In that sense, peak hours continue to change based on the needs of users – which is why having a higher-quality, faster internet plan regardless of when you use it is an ideal approach.
-This starts with a provider that cares about delivering on its promises.
+This starts with a rural internet provider that cares about delivering on its promises.

 Not Many Rural Users are Remote Workers